SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Quick patch to version 0.15.02.180706.

+[06/07/2018] More polish, biggest things to note in this update, blew away the "Settings Event Monitor" script, as no longer needed with new methods on MasterScript, and also fixed an infinite loop on the SpawnTypeRegionalScript (no counter).

 ### Update 0.15.01 brings further refinements before Alpha.

 [05/07/2018] While I did say the last update would probably be the last, as it would be a number of optimizations and fixes were found while polishing the files.
 Big kudos to Jostrus yet again for stellar ideas/methods/optimizations!
 Not going to call this the last update before Alpha again, but I do consider the framework for it complete at this stage.